Wrist Game or Crying Shame: Rolex Submariner 16803 Bluesy

 Now, before we get to the featured piece in today’s Wrist Game or Crying Shame, you should know that this watch carries a couple nicknames.
 The first one for the Rolex Submariner 16803 and its successors is the “Bluesy” because, well, it’s blue.
 Honestly, I find that to be a sucky nickname, but I don’t get to author these things.
 The other one is less positive and that’s the “Clown”.
 With the latter one, it seems that this nickname is prevalent in the Netherlands.
 For whatever reason, the Dutch don’t seem to like this watch.
 Maybe if the dial had been orange, made of split pea soup, or had an image of Andre Hazes things would’ve been better received.
 Then again, it’s 2019 and there are people in this country who willingly wear shoes that were once tree trunks so you kind of need to pause and reflect.

 The Rolex Submariner 16803 was made from 1984 until 1988, but from what I can tell, a blue two-tone Sub has been in the lineup ever since.
 The example we have today is from 1985 and if I may say so myself, I think it’s gorgeous.
-The Miami-based dealer claims that the watch is unpolished and a look at the lug holes at least tells me that there’s a chance that this is true.
+The Miami-based dealer claims that the watch is unpolished and a look at the lug holes at least tells me that there’s a chance that this is true (the watch and photos are the property of the seller).
 All the paperwork happens to be here as well.
 The bracelet looks good and the dial has the type of aging that just might cause a cadre of Brooklyn-based Land Cruiser owners to “overland” down I-95 to get to this piece.

 At $8,700, this Rolex Submariner 16803 isn’t exactly cheap, though.
 There are plenty of other examples for well more than a thousand less, but I struggled to find any as nice as this one.
 My experience with oldish Rolex is that paying for a great piece usually pays off in the long run, but is that the case here with this niche Submariner?
 You, dear reader will need to decide…